Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Derivations

 The gradient of the surrogate loss equals the gradient of the original trajectory KL \underline{exactly at the current iterate} \(\theta = \theta^\ast\).

 After the first update, the gradients of the surrogate and true objectives deviate.
-This mirrors the behavior of most modern RL algorithms—including PPO or TRPO \cite{schulman2015trust}, which optimize surrogate objectives that are locally exact but globally approximate.
-This approximation is crucial for computational tractability and is a necessary design choice.
+This mirrors the behavior of most modern RL algorithms—including PPO \citep{schulman_proximal_2017}, REPPO \citep{voelcker2025reppo} or TRPO \citep{schulman2015trust}, which optimize surrogate objectives that are locally exact but globally approximate.
+This approximation is crucial for computational tractability and is a necessary design choice: otherwise, gradients would need to be computed using samples from $q_\theta$, which is prohibitively expensive because the MDP would have to be unrolled for every gradient update.